mxkxf/ashlar.js/README.md

 ## Usage

-At it's simplest ashlar.js can be used on any selector which you want to add horizontal or vertical guides to.
+At it's simplest ashlar.js can be used on any selector which you want to add horizontal or vertical guides to:

-    $('#wrapper').ashlar();
+    jQuery('#wrapper').ashlar();

+Though you'll probably want to change the dimensions to fit with your own design.
+All the options are passed in the standard way:

+    jQuery('#wrapper').ashlar({
+    	baseline: 21,
+      cols: 16
+    })

 ## Options